Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 ---

-# 📄 Part 2 (Trunks + uplinks)

----

 ## Uplink Configuration (Trunk Links)

-Uplink interfaces connecting access switches to the core were configured as trunk ports.
+Interfaces connecting access switches to the core were configured as trunk ports:

 ```bash
 interface range gi0/0 - 1